-Legal Translation Services for Litigation Involving Chinese Corporations
+Mandarin Legal Translation for Litigation Involving Chinese Corporations

-Services of experienced Mandarin Chinese legal depo interpreters and top-notch English to Chinese legal translators are often required for complex litigation matters involving foreign entities.
+Services of experienced in-person and remote Mandarin Chinese legal deposition interpreters and top-notch English to Mandarin Chinese legal translators are often required for complex litigation matters involving foreign entities.
 In the case below, plaintiffs in various states filed suit after they suffered property damage and personal injuries as a result of Chinese-manufactured drywall, resulting in complex, multi-jurisdictional lawsuits.
-Due to translation disputes and other problems, the attorneys had to travel to Hong Kong twice –along with the judge – in order to obtain suitable deposition transcripts for arguing jurisdictional issues.
+Due to Chinese translation disputes and other problems, the attorneys had to travel to Hong Kong twice –along with the judge – in order to obtain suitable deposition transcripts for arguing jurisdictional issues.

 Background on Chinese Drywall Products Liability Litigation.